-12.11 Conditions for attending by audio or audio visual link
+13.11 Conditions for attending by audio or audio-visual link

-The Chairperson may give approval for a member to attend meetings by electronic link, either generally or for a specific meeting.
+Noting standing order 13.7, the Chairperson may give approval for a member to attend meetings by electronic link, either generally or for a specific meeting.
 Examples of situations where approval can be given include:

-- (a) where the member is at a place that makes their physical presence at the meeting impracticable or impossible; - (b) where a member is unwell; and - (c) where a member is unable to attend due to an emergency.
+- (a) Where the member is at a place that makes their physical presence at the meeting impracticable or impossible; - (b) Where a member is unwell; and - (c) Where a member is unable to attend due to an emergency.

-12.12 Request to attend by audio or audio visual link
+13.12 Request to attend by audio or audio-visual link

-Where possible, a member will give the Chairperson and the chief executive at least 2 working days' notice when they want to attend a meeting by audio or audio visual link.
-Should, due to illness or emergency, this is not possible the member may give less notice.
+Where possible, a member will give the Chairperson and the chief executive at least 2 working days' notice when they want to attend a meeting by audio or audio-visual link.
+Should, due to illness or emergency, this not be possible, the member may give less notice.